 Testing includes porphobilinogen which is useful in the evaluation of the acute porphyrias.

-Preferred screening test to begin assessment for congenital erythropoietic porphyria and porphyria cutanea tarda (additional confirmatory testing is required to establish a diagnosis)
+Preferred test to begin assessment for congenital erythropoietic porphyria (CEP) and porphyria cutanea tarda (PCT).

-In addition to being a sign of an inheritable problem, porphyrinuria may result from exposure to certain drugs and toxins or other medical conditions (ie, renal disease, hereditary tyrosinemia type I).
+In addition, porphyrinuria may result from exposure to certain drugs and toxins or other medical conditions (ie, hereditary tyrosinemia type I).
 Heavy metals, halogenated solvents, various drugs, insecticides, and herbicides can interfere with heme production and cause "intoxication porphyria."
-Chemically, the intoxication porphyrias are characterized by increased excretion of ALA, PBG, uroporphyrin and/or coproporphyrin in urine.
+Chemically, the intoxication porphyrias are characterized by increased excretion of uroporphyrin and/or coproporphyrin in urine.